mackoj/SchemeGeneratorPlugin/README.md

 If a new configuration filename is used as explained in #basic-usage step 1.
 It will be saved so that you will not be required to input the configuration fileName at each launch.

+### CLI

+You can then invoke the plugin from the root of your repository like so:

+`swift package plugin scheme-generator`

+This will generate schemes for all compatible targets defined in your package and write them in `schemesDirectory`.

+Notice that the output path must also be passed to SwiftPM via the --allow-writing-to-directory option.
+Otherwise SwiftPM will throw an error as it's a sandbox violation for a plugin to write to a package directory without explicit permission.

+You can pass `--confFile newName.json` to `scheme-generator` in order to change the default path for the configuration.
+It will be saved so that you will not be required to input the configuration fileName at each launch.

 ## How Does it Work?

 It loads its configuration to figure out `what` it can do and `where` to apply it.
 Then it loads all the products from the `Package.swift`.
 Apply a filter to do just what is required then wrote the files in the `schemesDirectory`.